Finding a Workout That Fits Real Life

 Have you ever felt that way?

 You want to be consistent.
-You want to feel strong.
-But somehow it turns into starting.
-Stopping.
-Then wondering why it’s so hard to stick with something that’s supposed to be good for you.
-(Cue the screaming toddler!)
+You want to feel strong in your body.
+But somehow it turns into starting, then stopping, then wondering why something that’s supposed to be so good for you feels so hard to stick with.

-There were even times that I did work out.
+There were even seasons when I did work out.

-The trouble was: I could not find something I loved loved loved and wanted to do long term.
+The trouble was: I could not find something that I loved long term.

-For example, I used to use Beach Body DVD’s.
-Over the years, I bought the programs (Chalene Extreme, P90X, etc.) and loved them, but because they were taped, they got redundant.
-I knew what the trainer would say and when.
+I used to use Beach Body DVD’s.
+Over the years, I bought the programs (Chalene Extreme, P90X, etc.) and I really did love them, at least at first.
+But because they were recorded, they eventually got redundant.
+I knew what the trainer would say and when he would say it.

-Going to the YMCA and working with a personal trainer was helpful, but not sustainable long-term.
+Going to the YMCA and working with a personal trainer was helpful—but it just wasn’t sustainable long-term.

 Then I started using a variety of workouts online.
 It sort of felt like I was a little kid in a candy store, surrounded by TOO MANY possibilities, and the workouts didn’t flow.
 I was just picking this one and then that one.
 There was no perceptible rhythm.